Winners represent future innovative leaders, as standout and passionate problem-solvers

 “The latest 30 Under 30 winners exemplify the new generation of supply chain leadership and demonstrate how high-performers can make an impact on the profession,” said Derry.

-The supply chain management profession has been in the global spotlight through the pandemic, with numerous winners involved in sourcing personal protective equipment or managing various elements of COVID-19 specific projects for their organizations.
+The supply chain management profession has been in the global spotlight through the pandemic, with numerous winners managed various elements of COVID-19 specific projects for their organizations.

-Working in the United States, England, Singapore, Brazil, and the Philippines, the honorees are making their mark on the manufacturing, pharmaceutical, oil and gas, energy, technology, aerospace and defense, and retail industries, among others.
+Working in the United States, United Kingdom, Belgium, Brazil, Canada and Slovakia, the honorees are making their mark on the manufacturing, pharmaceutical, automotive, oil and gas, energy, aerospace and defense, and retail industries, among others.

 The full list of the outstanding ISM 30 Under 30 winners includes: